-In this phase, the draft Guidelines are sent for translation into the Office languages.
-After consulting the MB in accordance with Article 153(1)(I) EUTMR and Article 101(b) CDR, the Executive Director adopts the updated Guidelines.
-The versions in the five Office languages together make up the official text, which is intended to be published in the first quarter of each year.
+After consulting the MB in accordance with Article 101(b) CDR, the Executive Director adopts the updated Guidelines.
+The versions in the five Office languages together make up the official text.
 In the event of discrepancies between different language versions, the text in the drafting language (English) will prevail.
-On a regular basis, the Guidelines will be translated into the remaining official languages of the European Union.
-These additional translations will be published on the Office's website, and external stakeholders, whether national offices or user associations, will be free to submit feedback on their quality; any linguistic amendments made as a result of this informal feedback will be incorporated into the texts without any formal procedure.
+The Guidelines are translated into the remaining official languages of the European Union on a regular basis.
+These additional translations are published on the Office's website, and external stakeholders, whether national offices or user associations, are free to submit feedback on their quality; any linguistic amendments made as a result of this informal feedback will be incorporated into the texts without any formal procedure.